-Each summer, Steamboat Springs kickstarts the season with its annual Steamboat Marathon, Half Marathon and 10K, renewing its reputation as an ideal mountain destination for runners (named by Runner’s World as a top Destination Half Marathon).
+Each summer, Steamboat Springs kickstarts the season with its annual Steamboat Marathon, Half Marathon and 10K, renewing its reputation as an ideal mountain destination for runners.

-Cruise: Rest those legs after a long run with a cruise around Steamboat Springs on an electric bike from Pedego Electric Bikes.
-Rent a cruiser, specialty or multi-passenger style ebike to explore the Yampa River Core Trail or cycle three miles to the Fish Creek Falls trailhead and pair a hike with your bike.
-Or opt for one of three guided tour options: explore town and learn about the history of the area; cruise between three local craft breweries; or gawk at the local vistas as you travel along rolling hills and ranch lands to Lake Catamount (includes lunch at the Catamount Lake House).
+Rest those legs after a long run with a cruise around Steamboat Springs on an electric bike from Pedego Electric Bikes.
+Rent a cruiser, specialty, or multi-passenger style e-bike to explore the Yampa River Core Trail or cycle three miles to the Fish Creek Falls trailhead.
+You can even opt for one of three guided tour options: explore town and learn about the history of the area; cruise between three local craft breweries; or gawk at the local vistas as you travel along rolling hills and ranch lands to Lake Catamount (includes lunch at the Catamount Lake House).

-Steamboat boasts four breweries and a distillery, any of which offer ideal post-run celebratory beverage options.
+Steamboat boasts three breweries and a distillery, any of which offer ideal post-run celebratory beverage options.

 - Storm Peak Brewing Company offers an ever-rotating 20-tap selection along with kombucha on tap and free popcorn (you can also grab food from Moe's Original BBQ, located next door).